bnema/gin-gorm-goth/README.md

 ## Description

 This is a boilerplate codebase created for learning purposes and heavily inspired by NextAuth.
-It provides basic RESTful API endpoints for user authentication and authorization, using Gin as web/http framework, GORM as the ORM, and Goth/Gothic as the Oauth2 client library.
+It provides basic RESTful API endpoints for user authentication and authorization, using Gin as web/http server library, GORM as the ORM, and Goth/Gothic as the Oauth2 client library.
 The API supports CRUD operations for managing user accounts,authentication sessions and posts.

 ## Routes